RecList/evalRS-KDD-2023/README.md

 When you run the evaluation loop below, the code will automatically download _a chosen subset of the LFM dataset_, ready to be used (the code will download it only the first time you run it).
 There are three main objects available from the provided evaluation class:

-_Users_: a collection of users and available meta-data, including patterns of consumption, demographics etc..
+_Users_: a collection of users and available meta-data, including patterns of consumption, demographics etc...
 In the Data Challenge scenario, the user Id is the query item for the model, which is asked to recommend songs to the user.

 ![http://www.cp.jku.at/datasets/LFM-1b/](images/users.png)

 _Tracks_: a collection of tracks and available meta-data.
-In the Data Challenge scenario, tracks are the target items for the model, i.e. the collection to chose from when the model needs to provide recommendations.
+In the Data Challenge scenario, tracks are the target items for the model, i.e. the collection to choose from when the model needs to provide recommendations.

 ![http://www.cp.jku.at/datasets/LFM-1b/](images/tracks.png)